 Conscientious objectors to military service could serve in theatres of war by providing first aid and medical relief to civilian and military casualties, refugees and displaced persons of any nation.
 Seventeen members lost their lives in World War II.

-Leslie Barnes attended Stoke Meeting until his recent death.
+Leslie Barnes attended Stoke Meeting until he died.
 In his letter home from Belgium/Netherlands (very close to the front line and artillery shelling) on 18 February 1945 he wrote:

 “Our FAU team is engaged on civilian casualty work.
 We have picked up refugees, located a German army food dump and transferred large quantities of meat, biscuits, sugar, ‘ersatz’ coffee and lentils to a refugee reception camp, where hundreds are arriving.
 Today we are transferring patients from a hospital to a more ‘healthy’ spot.”